Universal aspects of the random first order phase transition theory of the structural glass transition: Discussion

-The mode coupling theory has been remarkably successful in describing the change in the character of relaxation of undercooled liquids in the neighborhood of $T_{d}$.
+Universal aspects of mode coupling theory have been remarkably successful in describing the change in the character of relaxation of undercooled liquids in the neighborhood of $T_{d}$.
 However, because MCT predicts that relaxation times only grow as power law as temperature is decreased it cannot account for activated transitions.
 As a result MCT cannot describe transport deep into the supercooled regime.

 In our view, currently RFOT theory encompassing both $T_{d}$ and $T_{K}$, appears to be the only theory that accounts for changes in phase space structure, break down of effective ergodicity, emergence of dynamic heterogeneity as a consequence of violation of law of large numbers, and growth of $\xi$.
 Most importantly, both the equilibrium and dynamical aspects at $T_{d}$ and $T_{K}$ emerge naturally without having to treat the physics at these temperatures separately as done by MCT or the AG theory.
 The result of the RFOT theory is that analysis of experimental relaxation data must be done in two steps.
 For $T \le T_d$ the relaxation time should be analyzed using a power law.
 In the temperature range, $T_K \le T \le T_d$ the temperature dependence of the relaxation data should follow VFT.
 Attempts to fit the data over the entire range by activated dynamics could lead to inconsistent values of the parameters.

-Finally, it should also be emphasized that systematic expansions around an infinite dimensional hard sphere liquid has shown that all aspects of RFOT persist in finite dimensional liquid state models \cite{Franz13JCP,Kurchan13JPCB}.
-These important studies show that the RFOT scenario is not a mean-field artifact of an infinite dimensional or infinite range model.
-Despite the successes of the RFOT theory we should caution the reader that if the predictions made here and in our previous studies are not validated then RFOT theory cannot be considered a complete description of the structural glass transition.
+Finally, we stress that all of this in accord with large dimensionality exact solution of liquid state systems \cite{Maimbourg2016,Kurchan2016,Parisi2020}.

 \textbf{ {} }